by Dominik Matula, Data scientist at Profinit

 Data are the so-called ‘oil of the 21st century’, an essential ingredient to boost every business you can imagine.
 However, to run your data-driven decision machines, you need to distil information from the data in the first place.
 The demand for an automated data-refinery (which would have a much, much larger capacity than human-based approaches) is overwhelming.
 As a result, the question shouldn’t really be ‘WHETHER’, but ‘WHEN’ will Data science be automated?

-It seems quite depressive (especially given that I’m a Data scientist), doesn’t it?
+It seems quite depressive (especially given that I’m a Data scientist).
 We should take justice into our hands (and some torches) and destroy those evil machines while we still can.

 Well, I don’t think the future will be bad.
 Quite the opposite!
 The automation of Data science will bring these three amazing changes at the very least:

 1. Democratisation of Data science

 This process is already happening (see, e.g. this article at MIT blog).
 It will be no longer be necessary to be a full-time Data scientist to gain insights from your data.
 Anyone can do that!
 Especially domain experts will have powerful tools in their hands.

 The second aspect of this point is, even more, promising for Data scientists: Once a large part of society faces data-related tasks on a daily basis, the pressure on data availability and quality will be bigger.
 This will cause even more extensive use of data-based techniques in various fields.